5 Warning Signs of Mental Illness

 When all the best efforts to improve mental wellness have been exhausted, it’s important to identify the warning signs of mental illness in yourself and those you love in order to seek appropriate treatment early.
 Allowing mental illness to run rampant can give rise to job security issues, homelessness, incarceration, victimization or even, tragically, suicide.

-Some warning signs of mental illness are obvious.
+Some early signs of mental illness are obvious.
 Others are faint.
-Either way, when you start to see these in yourself or your loved ones, it’s important to seek professional counsel.
+Either way, if you start to see these general symptoms of mental illness in yourself or your loved ones, it’s important to seek professional counsel.

 Some days, it’s hard to “feel like yourself.”
 But when this feeling persists, or if you see it dragging on in loved ones, it’s time to seek help and look for underlying problems.